 (there’s gonna be a bit of dictacticism for foreigners here, so sorry for those well-versed on Brazilian culture, this can be a dictactic film so I’m just following suit)

 — Let’s talk about needle drops.
 Bacarau opens with Gal Costa’s version of Caetano Veloso’s Não Identificado and ends with Geraldo Vandre’s Requiem para Matraga.
-Both of those are well known 60s songs and both are identified with well known 60s movies, the former with Walter Lima Jr’s science fiction musical allegory Brazil Ano 2000 and the later Roberto Santos social western A Hora e a Vez de Augusto Matraga.
-Those are polar opposite movies identified with Cinema Novo as much so as the tropicalist group associated with Costa and Veloso (as well as Gilberto Gil who did most of the Brazil Ano 2000 score) and Vandré, one of those Latin American social protest singer/songwriters who mostly regarded the early group and their interest in foreign popular art as sellouts.
+Both of those are well known 60s songs and both are identified with well-known 60s movies, the former with Walter Lima Jr’s science fiction musical allegory Brazil Year 2000 and the later with Roberto Santos’ social western A Hora e a Vez de Augusto Matraga.
+Those are polar opposite movies identified with Cinema Novo as much so as the tropicalist group associated with Costa and Veloso (as well as Gilberto Gil who did most of the Brazil Year 2000 score) and Vandré, one of those Latin American social protest singer/songwriters who mostly regarded the early group and their interest in foreign popular art as sellouts.
 Both movies and both songs are intriguing openers about Bacurau because the movie often operates around both registers.
 It has a strong sense of pop allegory and much like the tropicalists it takes quite a few notes from Oswald de Andrades notions of cultural anthropophagy.
-It is also feels very grounded in its fictional village time and place and hasa desire to describe it and its people (worth notice most of the extras are drawn from the local population of the small village of Barra where Bacurau was shot).
+It also feels very grounded in its fictional village time and place and has a desire to describe it and its people (worth noticing that most of the extras are drawn from the local population of the small village of Barra where Bacurau was shot).
 The desire to package those in political observation that is very clear and pointed.
-So a lot of the surfaces and operations feel closer to Veloso and a lot of the meanings to Vandre (I’m simplflying here but I hope it makes sense, let’s say that talking about “the people” sounds far more like Vandre than Caetano’s MO), it is an uneasy marriage, but an often intersting one.
+So a lot of the surfaces and operations feel closer to Veloso and a lot of the meanings to Vandre (I’m simplflying here, but I hope it makes sense, let’s say that talking about “the people” sounds far more like Vandre than Caetano’s MO), it is an uneasy marriage, but an often interesting one.

-— One other thing worth pointing out: both Brasil Ano 2000 and A hora e a Vez de Augusto Matraga are fictions about the horrors of Brazilian development and so is Bacurau.
+— One other thing worth pointing out: both Brasil Year 2000 and A Hora e a Vez de Augusto Matraga are fictions about the horrors of Brazilian development and so is Bacurau.

 — Bacurau itself is rich drawn and the first hour has a strong sense of texture around the place.
 There is a lot of strands of Brazilian fiction on small northeast towns that inform Bacurau’s imagination, but it doesn’t feel particular derivative of neither.
-How the local society is organized is more vague outside of answering to larger near by town mayor.
-I do like how what we get in terms of local leadership is divided between in the teacher and the doctor.
+How the local society is organized is more vague outside of answering to a closer larger town mayor.
+I do like how what we get in terms of local leadership is divided between the teacher and the doctor.

 — Curious that the movie stops to mention that the local church is long closed as the complete abscence of religion is one of the details that inform Bacurau as more of an allegorical than realist space.